 Troubleshooting DNA Sequencing Problems

-Automated DNA sequencing is one of the most common and robust techniques performed in molecular biological laboratories.
-Unfortunately, it does not always work and when it doesn't it can be very difficult to work out what went wrong.
-Fortunately, most failed (or sub-optimal) DNA sequencing results have only a fairly limited number of causes.
-To help in the troubleshooting of sequencing problems we have created a series of guides for identifying the most common causes of various sequencing problems.
+Automated DNA sequencing is one of the most common and normally most robust techniques performed in molecular biological laboratories.
+Unfortunately, it does not always work and when it doesn’t it can be very difficult to work out what went wrong.
+Fortunately, most failed (or sub-optimal) DNA sequencing results have only a limited number of causes.
+To help the troubleshooting of DNA sequencing problems we have created a series of guides for identifying the most common causes.
 These guides also includes tips on how to overcome each problem type, along with more general tips for improving DNA sequencing quality.

-An alternative to manual inspection (which becomes very labor intensive if you are running more than a few traces) is to use an automated trace analysis system like our QualTrace DNA sequencing QC software.
-QualTrace will automatically scan the traces for nine different sequencing problems, and because it work by analyzing the raw data, is able to be used with any base caller.
+An alternative to manual inspection (which becomes very labor intensive if you are running more than a few traces) is to use an automated trace analysis system like our QualTrace III DNA sequencing QC software.
+QualTrace III will automatically scan the traces for many different sequencing problems, and because it works by analysing the raw data, it is able to be used with any basecaller.

-To let people see how QualTrace can help in DNA sequencing troubleshooting we have created a free, online version of QualTrace where you can upload your own traces and have QualTrace analyze them for any problems.
+To see how QualTrace III can help in DNA sequencing troubleshooting we have created a free, online version of QualTrace III where you can upload your own traces and have QualTrace III analyze them for any problems.

 The Most Common Automated DNA Sequencing Problems

-The following guides give examples of the major causes of sequencing problems and describes how to identify them and solve the underlying problems.
+The following guides give examples of the major causes of Sanger DNA sequencing problems, describes how to identify them, and how to solve the underlying problems.